 With more than 30 years of commitment, more than $42.2 million in gifts and countless lives and Y facilities transformed, our relationship with Dr. Phillips Charities speaks for itself.
 In 2003, the Y was named a major beneficiary of their foundation.
 With their help, we launched Safe Start, a youth swim program to combat childhood drownings across Central Florida.
 Most important, they helped the Y of Central Florida transform into a leading association within the Y movement.

-Florida Hospital and the Y are teaming up to improve the wellbeing our community.
+Advent Health and the Y are teaming up to improve the wellbeing our community.
 With like missions which focus on health of the whole person in spirit, mind and body, we are partnering on Healthy 100 initiatives to promote cultures of wellness and the prevention of chronic disease.
 In 3 of our Ys, we host Healthy 100 Kids on-site programs.
 We jointly make Y Diabetes Prevention Programs, family membership benefits and health education accessible to our employees.
-And, Florida Hospital is a gracious sponsor of our annual Y Celebration of Prayer which convenes the community in faith.
+And, Advent Health is a gracious sponsor of our annual Y Celebration of Prayer which convenes the community in faith.

 Building on a strong 13-year partnership, Orlando Health has become the exclusive provider of health and wellness programs at the Dr. P. Phillips, Roper, Wayne Densch, South Lake and a future Y location in Clermont.
 Depending on community needs, programs may include educational workshops, sports medicine, or direct medical and rehabilitative services, similar to those Orlando Health has been providing at the Dr. Phillips Y for many years.
 In 2013, Orlando Health’s rehabilitative program at the Dr. Phillips Y recorded nearly 4,000 patient visits.
 In a new extension of the partnership, Orlando Health’s Arnold Palmer Hospital for Children will be working with its physicians to promote Safe Start, an innovative infant water survival program, to parents and families.